Lochnivar/ashverse/books/book-04-the-ashes/README.md

 ## Core Plot
 From 1920 to September 30, 1939, the final transformation occurs.
 California has been independent since 1873—the Republic of California, fully sovereign and recognized for 47 years by 1920.
 The Great Depression hits the divided continent.
 Rising tensions in Europe force North American cooperation, and the triad—the three-way relationship between the United States, the Confederacy, and California—is forged in German stupidity, as European events create unexpected alliances.

 The North American continent, having developed its own complex relationships over seven decades, watches as Europe moves toward war.
-The Fairfax and Meade families, with their multi-generational perspectives, see the patterns repeating.
+The Fairfax and Haskell families, with their multi-generational perspectives, see the patterns repeating.
 They understand that the choices made in 1863 and the decades that followed have led to this moment.

 As September 30, 1939 arrives and Europe goes to war, the continent must confront its own history.
 The ashes of old conflicts still smolder.
 The independent nations of North America—now including California—must decide how to respond, what to learn, and how to move forward.
-The Fairfax and Meade families provide perspective, but ultimately, it is the current generations who must live with the consequences.
+The Fairfax and Haskell families provide perspective, but ultimately, it is the current generations who must live with the consequences.

 ## Key Characters
 - **Fairfax Family** - Confronting the consequences of history
-- **Meade Family** - Confronting the consequences of history
+- **Haskell Family** - Confronting the consequences of history
 - **California Leaders** - Building the Republic of California as an independent nation
 - **Political Leaders** - Forging the triad in response to European events
 - **Military Leaders** - Preparing for uncertain futures